2022 Application Dates

 The Otherwise Fellows can be writers, artists, scholars, media makers, remix artists, performers, musicians, or something else entirely.
-If you are doing work that is changing the way we think about gender through speculative narrative – maybe in a form we would recognize as the science fiction or fantasy genre, maybe in some other way – you will be eligible for a Fellowship.
-You won’t have to be a professional or have an institutional affiliation, as we hope to support emerging creators who don’t already have institutional support for their work.
+If you are doing work that is changing the way we think about gender through speculative narrative – maybe in a form we would recognize as the science fiction or fantasy genre, maybe in some other way – you are eligible for a Fellowship.
+You don’t have to be a professional or have an institutional affiliation.
+We want to support emerging creators who don’t already have institutional support for their work.

 We ask two things of Otherwise Fellowship recipients: to write a short report telling the Otherwise community about their work (read past reports at this link), and to participate in the selection process for choosing the next year’s Fellows.

 To apply for a Otherwise Fellowship, we would like you to submit two statements of 1-2 pages each, along with a brief example of your work.
 At the moment, regrettably, we only have the resources to consider English-language applications.